-Motherhood has a way of opening your eyes to the challenges that parents around you have been working their way through.
+Motherhood definitely has a way of opening your eyes to the challenges that parents around you have been working their way through.
 For many of us, this revelation inspires us to advocate for better parental rights however we can.

 But for United States Sen. Tammy Duckworth, who is set to be the first senator to give birth while serving in office, affecting positive change is already part of her job description—and she now plans to direct attention on improving workplace conditions for mothers.

 Speaking on Politico’s Women Rule podcast this week, the Democrat from Illinois says she’s already running into archaic rules within Congress that aren’t conducive to working mothers like her.
 She says, “I'm even being told right now that I can't technically take maternity leave because if I take maternity leave, then I won't be allowed to sponsor legislation or vote during that time period.”

 Duckworth ran into some challenges when she welcomed her first daughter, Abigail, when she was serving in the House of Representatives—but the question of maternity leave had been sorted thanks to congresswomen before her who gave birth during their terms.
 (Her current plan is to take leave, but show up for any significant votes.)

 Now in the Senate and expecting another child in April, Duckworth’s more dedicated than ever to changing conditions for working moms.

 First on her list: Dealing with the rule that prohibits children from the Senate floor.

 “If I have to vote, and I'm breastfeeding my child, especially during my maternity leave period, what do I do?
 Leave her sitting outside?” she says.
 “I can't leave her with a staff member.
 That's a conflict of interest, so am I allowed to vote?
 Can I not do my job?”

 These questions have already been posed in governments (and workplaces) around the world—and solutions are possible.